 Educate employees using devices that don't have an official marketplace to obtain software from the official website of mainstream vendors.

-Employee education to avoid being victims of shoulder surfing
+Employee education to avoid being victims of shoulder surfing anyone, including family members, who are not authorised to see sensitive data.

 Educate employees to avoid sensitive data on their device's screen being visible to either: